pixelbend/pgcraft-go/README.md

-# PgCraft
+# PgCraft Go

-A PostgreSQL spec compliant query builder which can build almost any PostgreSQL query
+A PostgreSQL spec compliant query builder which can build almost any PostgreSQL query.